ochohan/ochohan/README.md

 - 👋 Hi, I’m @ochohan
 - 👀 I’m interested in blockchain, web dev, web 3.0 and coding.
 - 🌱 I’m currently learning web dev and blockchain development
-- 💞️ I’m looking to collaborate on blockchain and web 3.0 projects.
+- 💞️ I’m looking to collaborate on blockchain and web apps.
-- 📫 How to reach me at osamachohan@outlook.com
+- 📫 Reach me at osamachohan@outlook.com

 <!---
 ochohan/ochohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.